allanhy/tallysight/README.md

 This project is deployed with [Vercel](https://vercel.com).

 > 🚀 Automatic deployments are triggered when you push to the `main` branch via Git.

+To connect a project using the Vercel website, navigate to [Vercel](https://vercel.com).
+Select the **Add New...** button that will show a dropdown with the option **Project** to select.
+A page with the option to **Import Git Repository** will appear where the existing project on a Git provider (such as GitHub) can be selected to begin automatic deployments.

 If you want to deploy manually using the Vercel CLI:
 1. **Make sure to be logged into your Vercel account**